Magnetic-field control of interactions in alkaline-earth Rydberg atoms and applications to {\it XXZ} models: Methods

 \subsection{Single-atom Hamiltonian}

 Here, we consider a single Rydberg atom in the presence of a magnetic field applied along the $z$ axis.
 The single-atom Hamiltonian is defined by

 where $\hat{H}_{\rm Ryd}$ is the field-free Hamiltonian of a single Rydberg atom, and $\hat{H}_{\rm mag}$ describes the interaction with the magnetic field.
 The eigenstates of the field-free Hamiltonian are denoted by $|nl, {}^{2S+1}L_{J},m_J\rangle$, where $n$ is the principal quantum number of the Rydberg electron, $l$ is the orbital angular momentum of the Rydberg electron, $S$ is the total spin, $L$ is the total orbital angular momentum, $J$ is the total angular momentum, and $m_J$ is the magnetic quantum number.
+In this paper, we do not consider ion-core excitations.
+Thus, the orbital angular momentum of the ion core is zero, and the total orbital angular momentum of the atom coincides with that of the Rydberg electron, i.e., $L=l$.
+Since the label $l$ is redundant in this case, we omit it hereafter and denote the Rydberg state by $|n,{}^{2S+1}L_J,m_J\rangle$.
 This state is hereafter referred to as a bare state.
 The corresponding eigenenergy is given by

 where $I$ is the ionization threshold for the singly-excited Rydberg series, $h$ is the Planck constant, $c$ is the speed of light, $R_M\equiv R_{\infty}/(1+m_{\rm e}/M)$ is the mass-reduced Rydberg constant, $R_{\infty}$ is the Rydberg constant, $m_{\rm e}$ is the electron mass, $M$ is the atomic mass, $\nu \equiv n - \delta_{\rm eff}$ is the effective principal quantum number, and $\delta_{\rm eff}$ is the effective quantum defect.